raspberrypilearning/sweet-scroll/en/step_2.md

 --- task ---

-+ Now, in the ```style.css``` file, add a new CSS rule-set for your div that includes the link to the image you would like to display.
++ Now, in the ```style.css``` file, add a new CSS rule-set for your class name that includes the link to the image you would like to display.
 ```css
   .kitchen-equipment {
     background-image: url("utensils.JPG");